Configure SSO for Bluebeam Accounts | Entra ID

 To disable SSO, follow these steps:

-1. From the left sidebar menu in Org Admin, select Account Settings.
+1. From the left sidebar menu in Org Admin, select Settings.

 Subscription